 Florida Real Estate Litigation Law Firm Protecting Florida homes and financial investments

 One of the firm’s principal areas of practice is real estate litigation.
 Our real estate attorneys are experienced in a vast array of real estate litigation issues including mortgage foreclosures of both commercial and residential loans to landlord-tenant disputes.
-The Burbine Law Firm also has experience in resolving conflicts which arise during the course of construction.
+Law Office of R. Todd Burbine also has experience in resolving conflicts which arise during the course of construction.
 The firm represents clients involved in all facets of the construction industry – owners, contractors, subcontractors and material suppliers.
 The firm handles:

 - Mortgage foreclosures

 - Title disputes

 - Construction claims

 - Resolving access issues

 - Judgment collections